Surfing Nicaragua / Everything You Need to Know

 Popoyo is one of the most well-known spots in Nicaragua.
 Some have compared it to Lower Trestles, but it’s a better left than it is a right and is a rocky reef bottom as opposed to cobblestone.
 Either way, it is an epic wave that will let you lay down your nastiest carves and if there is enough size and swell, you can count on snagging some incredible barrels too.

-Playa Santana is a long beach with a few spread out peaks.
+Playa Santana is a long beach with a few spread-out peaks.
 The main break is a left-hand wedge off to the far left of the beach that dishes out some very throaty barrels.
 The beach breaks have a variety of fun peaks up and down this stretch of coast but can also close out from time to time.
 Playa Santana is a very popular beach among locals and they often hold surf contests there.
 You’ll definitely be among some local rippers, always respect the locals wherever your travels take you.

 Playa Maderas is one of the most popular breaks near the San Juan Del Sur area.
 Maderas is predominately a beach break and usually has something to offer any time of year.
 It’s an all-around great wave that is very rippable.